kraowx/shibbyapp-server/README.md

 ### Patreon Setup
 To setup Patreon integration, you will need [Python3](https://www.python.org/downloads/) installed on your computer.
 You will also need to download the [Patreon script](https://github.com/kraowx/shibbyapp-server/releases/latest/download/patreonScript.py) which handles communication with Patreon.
 Move <code>patreonScript.py</code> to the same location as <code>shibbyapp-server.jar</code>.
 Next, you will need to install a few dependencies in order for the script to work.
 Open a terminal and enter the command <code>pip3 install requests cfscrape</code>.
 Press enter and wait for the installation to finish.
 Finally, you need to add your Patreon account to the server configuration.
 Simply run the server with the --config-patreon option: <code>java -jar shibbyapp-server.jar --config-patreon</code> and you will be prompted to enter the email and password for your Patreon account.
 This should create the file <code>shibbyapp-server.config</code> in the same location as the server executable containing your Patreon account info.
 The next time you run the server normally, the server will start gathering data from your Patreon feed.

+### Hotspots (Experimental)
+Hotspots are locations defined in an audio file that attempt to produce a more intense reaction to certain parts of the file.
+Currently, hotspots are somwhat arbitrarily defined to react to the amplitude/loudness of the file.
+This is not a perfect solution by any means, so I will probably be tweaking it over time.
+A somewhat significant limitation to this is the amount of time that it takes to compute the hotspots for each file.
+Each file must be essentially downloaded and analyzed separately, which can take up to multiple days depending on hardware and internet speed.

 ## Series
 Since it is difficult to detect which files are part of which series, they will have to be declared manually.
 I have already created a file that contains a few declarations.
 You can download that file [here](https://raw.githubusercontent.com/kraowx/shibbyapp-server/master/seriesList.json) and save it to a file named "seriesList.json".
 In order for the server to detect this file, it must be placed in the same directory/folder as the server executable.